tenant deposit protection scheme landlord property rent damage eviction possession litigation claims dispute arrears recovery conveyancing

 Tenancy deposit protection litigation

-Landlords should where necessary and required to do so, protect their tenants’ deposit by putting them into a certified deposit scheme and there can be significant financial consequences for failing to do so.
+Landlords must where necessary and required to do so, protect their tenants’ deposit by putting them into a certified deposit scheme and there can be significant financial consequences for failing to do so.
 It is important for tenants to understand the benefits of a protected deposit and the implications of the same when occupying and leaving a property.

 Our specialist property litigation team can advise in landlord tenant disputes including tenancy deposits, unpaid rent and property damage.
 We don’t work on small value cases and have a minimum fee of £1500 plus VAT to review your case papers and advise in a video conference (this covers the cost of a solicitor and a barrister for this work).